drasbaek/assignment2-image-classification-drasbaek/README.md

 ```
 python src/preprocess.py
 ```
+From this, you should see the file `cifar10_preprocessed.npz` in the `data` directory.
 <br>

 After having preprocessed the data, the classification can be done.
 In general, this analysis is setup to utilize grid search with cross-validation to optimize model parameters for the various classification types. <br>